What is Vitamin B-12:

 HERE ARE 7 SIGNS YOU MAY HAVE A B12 DEFICIENCY

-3. JOINT PAIN
+3. PAIN in Joints

-12 deficiency.
+Seek the attention of your wellness professional if you experience any of these 7 signs of B-12 deficiency.
 A doctor can determine if you have a deficiency with a simple blood test.
 Being aware of the sources of Vitamin B-12 can help you to make sure that you and your family are getting enough and will help prevent potentially serious medical complications.